Bitcoin's star backers, dip buyers help cryptos recover

 Graphic: Bitcoin slumped 14% on May 19 - worst selloff since March 2020 -

-Additional reporting by Tom Westbrook and Vidya Ranganathan in Singapore, Alun John in Hong Kong; Editing by Kim Coghill, Toby Chopra and Catherine Evans
+Additional reporting by Tom Westbrook and Vidya Ranganathan in Singapore, Alun John in Hong Kong; Editing by Kim Coghill, Toby Chopra, Catherine Evans and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.